zongyf02/Fuzzy-String-Search/README.md

 DELETE: /api/delete/:id
 Delete the entry with said ID

+## Efficiency
+The Hirsberg Algorithm uses DP and divide and conquer to achieve O(nm) time but only O(min(n, m)) space, where n and m are the length of the 2 strings.
+It is commonly used in computational biology to match DNA seqeunces.
+Wiki article [here](https://en.wikipedia.org/wiki/Hirschberg's_algorithm).

+However, to find the top three matching words from database, the API completely evaluates the Leveinstein distance all words in the database.
+This can be optimized by stopping evaluation once the distance exceeds previous best distances.

+The issue remains though that the API basically downloads the entire database each time a request is called.
+This can be optimized by filtering first and only downloads plausible results.

+Realistically, although the algorithm can handle strings of thousands and even millions chars in length, its actual perfomance would be bottlenecked by the current implemenation of CRUD operations.
+It would struggle if the number of entries to search is high.

+## In Action
 See it in action in my friends's website [here](https://1liale.github.io/PersonalWebsite/).
 The search by topic options calls this API to find the keyword matches.